Archdiocese of Liverpool: Vincent Nichols

 Vincent Gerard Nichols was born in Crosby, Liverpool on 8 November 1945.
 He entered the Venerable English College (Rome) in 1963 and was ordained priest on 21 December 1969.
-His further studies include obtaining the Licentiate in Sacred Theology from the Pontifical Gregorian University and the degree of Master of Arts from the University of Manchester, specialising in the theology of St John Fisher.
+His further studies include obtaining the Licentiate in Sacred Theology from the Pontifical Gregorian University and the degree of Master of Arts from the University of Manchester, specialising in the theology of John Fisher.
 After working in the Archdiocese of Liverpool for 14 years, including, latterly, as the Director of the Upholland Northern Institute, Vincent Nichols was appointed General Secretary of the Catholic Episcopal Conference of England & Wales for nine years.
 In 1992 he was appointed by Pope John Paul II as titular bishop of Abora.
 He served as an auxiliary bishop in the Roman Catholic Archdiocese of Westminster between 1992 and 2000, having special pastoral oversight for North London.
 During this time he served under Basil Hume, Cardinal Archbishop of Westminster.
 He presided over the burial of Cardinal Hume, at the end of his Requiem Mass in 1999.
-Nichols was appointed the eleventh Archbishop of Westminster by Pope Benedict XVI on 3 April 2009.[16]
+Nichols was appointed the eleventh Archbishop of Westminster by Pope Benedict XVI on 3 April 2009.
 The archdiocese, the primatial see of the Church in England and Wales, serves 472,600 Catholics.
 On 22 February 2014, Pope Francis admitted Nichols to the Sacred College of Cardinals at a general consistory.

 John Rawsthorne

-John Rawsthorne (born 12 November 1936) is the previous Ordinary of the Diocese of Hallam in the Province of Liverpool.
+John Rawsthorne (born 12 November 1936) is the previous ordinary of the Diocese of Hallam in the Province of Liverpool.
 He had previously been a priest and later auxiliary bishop of the Archdiocese of Liverpool and the titular bishop of Rotdon.
 Bishop Rawsthorne succeeded Bishop Gerald Moverley, the 1st Bishop of Hallam when Bishop Moverley resigned in July 1996.
 Rawsthorne was selected as the 2nd Bishop of Hallam on 4 June 1997 and was installed on 3 July 1997.
 The bishop is a keen walker and takes part in a sponsored walk every year to raise money to support St. Wilfrid's Drop-in Day Centre in Sheffield.
-His retirement took place on 20 May 2014, when it was announced by the Vatican that Pope Francis had appointed the Right Reverend Ralph Heskett, Bishop of Gibraltar to succeed Rawsthorne as Bishop of Hallam.
+His retirement took place on 20 May 2014, when it was announced by the Vatican that Pope Francis had appointed Ralph Heskett, Bishop of Gibraltar to succeed Rawsthorne as Bishop of Hallam.

 Paul Gallagher

-Paul Richard Gallagher, STL, JCD, Secretary for Relations with States, was born in Liverpool and educated at St. Francis Xavier's College in Woolton.
+Paul Richard Gallagher, Secretary for Relations with States, was born in Liverpool and educated at St. Francis Xavier's College in Woolton.
 Ordained by Archbishop Derek Worlock in 1977, he served in Fazakerley before becoming a member of the Holy See's diplomatic service.
 Since 1984 he has held posts in Tanzania, Uruguay, the Philippines, the Vatican Secretariat of State in Rome and with the Council of Europe in Strasbourg.
 From January 2004 to February 2009 he was Apostolic Nuncio to Burundi, then from February 2009 until December 2012 he was Apostolic Nuncio to Guatemala when he was appointed as Apostolic Nuncio to Australia a post he held until being made Secretary for Relations with States on 8 November 2014 by Pope Francis.